biobricks/blast-level/README.md

 `blastdb` mode keeps a native BLAST database on disk.
 This is the fastest option.
 In this mode, two BLAST databases are kept.
 A primary BLAST database is created from all sequence data in leveldb when the db is first opened and another database is kept that contains all changed sequences since the primary database was rebuilt.
 The primary database can be manually rebuilt by calling `.rebuild()` which could be done by a cron script, and it can be triggered automatically whenever the blastlevel database is opened by setting `rebuildOnOpen: true` (default false).
 If rebuildOnChange is set to true (default false) then a single BLAST db is kept containing all sequence data and the entire BLAST database is rebuilt every time sequence data is changed.

+When operating in blastdb mode with rebuildOnChange:false (the default) when a sequence is deleted in leveldb the sequence is not deleted in the blast index.
+If a query is run that results in a hit on a deleted sequence the hit will be reported by blast but the hit will not be passed on to your callback.
+Since blast has a maximum number of hits that it reports for each query (usually 30) this can result in fewer than the expected number of hits being reported for no apparant reason or in extreme cases where all top 30 hits for a query have been deleted since last index rebuild no hits will be reported even though there may be hits on sequences with lower scores than the 30 deleted sequences.
+This is probably not fixable without changing the NCBI BLAST+ codebase.
+If you have a use case where this may become an issue you should consider using another mode.

 ## direct

 `direct` mode does not keep a native BLAST database of the sequence data.
 Instead, all of the sequence data is streamed from leveldb and piped into the `blastn` command every time